sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/Terraform.md

 1. Notice the formatting of VLANs.
 Now, we'll use the JSON in a Terraform file to configure a new VLAN on a Catalyst 9300.
 1. Navigate to the terraform directory `cd ~/terraform` within the Linux VM
-1. Review the terraform.tf file to apply a new VLAN to the switch. `cat terraform.tf`, which will look similar to the following:
+1. Review the terraform.tf file to apply a new VLAN to the switch using the command `cat terraform.tf`, which will look similar to the following:

 ### terraform.tf